caplena/knowledge-base/docs/10-Third-Party-Services.md

 <!-- theme: info -->
-> We are extremely transparent in regards to which third party services we rely on, also if they perform minor auxiliary services.
+> We are very transparent in regards to which third party services we rely on, also if they perform minor auxiliary services.
 >
 > It is important to note that **the only subprocessor** that potentially has full access to the data you upload is **Google Cloud**.
 With most other services we only share usage information, which may include your name and email.

+## Service with (partial) access to PII

-## Google Cloud
+### Google Cloud

 Google Cloud is our **server infrastructure provider**.
 While in theory they have access to all our data, their privacy policy forbids them to evaluate, make use or retain this data in any way.
 Google Cloud is considered one of the 3 leading cloud providers with clients in all regions and industries.